wildfly/quickstart/helloworld-mdb/README.md

     2012/03/02 05:52:33,067 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-6 (HornetQ-client-global-threads-1772719)) Received Message: This is message 5
     2012/03/02 05:52:33,065 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-3 (HornetQ-client-global-threads-1772719)) Received Message: This is message 3
     2012/03/02 05:52:33,065 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-2 (HornetQ-client-global-threads-1772719)) Received Message: This is message 2

+You can use the OpenShift command line tools or the OpenShift web console to discover and control the application.

+### Destroy the OpenShift Application

+When you are finished with the application you can destroy it as follows:

+        rhc app destroy -a helloworldmdb